lacanoid/run64/boot/README.md

 To make an SD2IEC device bootable, copy `bootsect.128` to the root directory on the SD card.

-Making a bootable disk image is a little bit more involved.
-The boot loader must be located at Track 1, Sector 0.
-A quick and dirty way to do it (as used in the `test.d64` image in the Makefile) is just to write the raw contents of `bootsect.128` to the sector.
-However, bypassing DOS in this way means that if any data is stored in that sector alrady, it will be overwritten, and writing further data to the disk is liable to overwrite the boot sector.
+Boot loader uses sectors 0 and 1 on track 1.
+You can write it to the image with:

+    $ c1541 my_disk_image.d81 -bwrite boot/bootsect.128 1 0 -bwrite boot/autostart64.128 1 1

-Ideally, the sector should also be marked as allocated in the BAM (to prevent it from being overwritten), AND, a file should be created to represent the boot sector (so that the BAM allocation survives a `VALIDATE`), AND the file should be placed at the end of the directory (or at least, not at the start), so that the file listing isn't cluttered and `LOAD *` still works as expected.
+Ideally, the sectors should also be marked as allocated in the BAM (to prevent it from being overwritten), AND, a file should be created to represent the boot sector (so that the BAM allocation survives a `VALIDATE`), AND the file should be placed at the end of the directory (or at least, not at the start), so that the file listing isn't cluttered and `LOAD *` still works as expected.

-As far as I am aware, there isn't any cross-platform tool that can do all these things.
-I've got some plans for a general-purpose Python library for working with CBM disks, so watch this space.
+By default the boot loader loads and runs file "*" which is the first file on the disk.
+It can be useful tu use something like `kmon` here as a kind of shell.

+    $ c1541 my_disk_image.d81 -@ "b-a 8 1 0" -@ "b-a 8 1 1" -write tools/kmon -write tools/kmon.64 -write tools/kmon.128

 ## Booting the machine

 At startup, the C128 only looks for a boot sector on device 8, so for full 'hands off' operation, the bootloader must be installed on this device.

-However, the `BOOT` command in C128 BASIC can be used to boot from any device (e.g. `BOOT U10` to boot from device 10).
-While this is supported by the bootloader (it will automatically continue loading from the same device after switching to C64 mode), some C64 software is hardcoded to load from device 8 and will not work if booting off another device.
+On stock C64 you will have to use `LOAD"*",8` and `RUN` to start the program.
+If you are using JiffyDOS, you can autostart just by pressing the `RUN` key.

 ## How it works